BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Cold Dead Hands/README.md

 **v1.1.0** - Unreleased
  * Converted to BLCM format *(we now require BLCMM - FilterTool is not supported)*
  * Updated for UCP 4.1 Compatibility *(various loot pool reassignments)*
+ * Added an option to have enemy guns not drop all the time (at least at lower rarities), as we have in the TPS version of this mod.
+This is, more or less, BL1-style loot drops, apparently.
  * Added Bone Head 3.0 to equip Bone Shredder / Shredifier properly
  * Cosmetic change: ensure that reported rarity percentages report "1%" instead of "1.0%".